-Our Faculty has over 100 years of combined experience!
-They teach across multiple domains of physiotherapy with a centred interest of vestibular physiotherapy and rehabilitation.
+The VEA Faculty has over 100 years of combined experience!
+They teach across multiple domains of physiotherapy with a centred interest in vestibular physiotherapy and rehabilitation.
 Each faculty member has advanced skills and education in the management of persons with vestibular dysfunction and considered leaders in teaching and research.

 All faculty members started their training in world renowned courses run by Susan Herdman and are now regular presenters at National and International meets.

 Katrina is a specialist Neurological Physiotherapist FACP 2008 (as awarded by the Australian College of Physiotherapy).
 She has worked extensively in the fields of neurological and vestibular rehabilitation for over 20 years, with a focus on central vestibular pathologies.
-She works full-time at the University of Queensland as a Senior Lecturer Clinical Academic, teaching the neurological and vestibular course work and training student in their final year within the Neurological Aging and Balance Clinic.
-Clinical she also heads up Upright Physiotherapy a private practise seeing patients with neurological and dizziness.
+She works full-time at the University of Queensland as a Senior Lecturer Clinical Academic, translating 4th year physiotherapy students into clinical neurological practice and research.
+Clinical she also heads up Upright Physiotherapy a private practice seeing patients with neurological and dizziness.

 Dr Ann Rahmann

 Dr Ann Rahmann currently works as the clinical lead physiotherapist in the Brighton Rehabilitation Unit and has a teaching and research position at the Australian Catholic University.
 Ann has continued to work clinically since graduating and has extensive experience in the sub-acute and community sectors across public and private contexts.
 Ann was awarded her PhD in 2012 from the University of Queensland.
 Her current research interests include optimising rehabilitation outcomes and the transition back to home, and the assessment and management of people with vestibular dysfunction.
 Ann is an APA Titled Gerontological Physiotherapist and currently a registrar in the Australian College of Physiotherapy training program.